farajshuaib/di-injectable/README.md

 ## Explanation

 - Defining Services:
-  - The Logger service is a simple logger class.
+  - The `Logger` service is a simple logger class.
-  - The UserService class depends on the Logger service.
-The @Inject decorator is used to inject the Logger service
+  - The `UserService` class depends on the `Logger` service.
+The `@Inject` decorator is used to inject the `Logger` service
   - into the UserService constructor.
 - Registering Services:
-  - We register the Logger service as a Singleton, meaning only one instance of Logger will be created and shared.
+  - We register the `Logger` service as a Singleton, meaning only one instance of `Logger` will be created and shared.
-  - We register the UserService as a Transient by default, meaning a new instance of UserService will be created every time it is resolved.
+  - We register the `UserService` as a Transient by default, meaning a new instance of `UserService` will be created every time it is resolved.
 - Resolving Services:
-  - We create a ServiceProvider instance and pass the ServiceCollection to it.
+  - We create a `ServiceProvider` instance.
-  - We resolve an instance of UserService using the serviceProvider.
+  - We resolve an instance of `UserService` using the `serviceProvider`.
-The UserService will have the Logger instance injected into it due to the @Inject decorator.
+The `UserService` will have the `Logger` instance injected into it due to the `@Inject` decorator.

 ## Service Lifetimes